-Funding is for the nominal amount for the duration of Program listed in the Agreement.
+Funding is for the nominal training term for the duration of the Program listed in the Training Contract.
 Circumstances that require additional wages beyond the duration, such as repeating a term of training, will be the responsibility of the organisation.